larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 in a timely fashion, apprising moderators of reports or actions taken.
 Administrators may amend or rescind actions, including those taken by the moderation team **after** they have consulted with that team.
+Disagreements between administrators and moderators should be resolved as discussed in {{appeals}}.

   For a working group, chairs are by default the administrators.
 They may delegate this responsibility, but they must always accept, acknowledge,